toolleeo/cli-apps/README.md

 * [ccube](https://github.com/hamza512b/ccube) - Rotating 3d cube in terminal; written in C.
 * [cli-fireplace](https://github.com/dolsup/cli-fireplace) - Shows digital fireplace.
 * [cmatrix](http://www.asty.org/cmatrix/) - ncurses program that display the scrolling lines found in the movie `The matrix`.
+* [console-fun](https://github.com/akgondber/console-fun) - Some console stuff to have a fun and watch some animations with texts, figures, etc.
 * [cowsay](https://en.wikipedia.org/wiki/Cowsay) - Generate an ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
 * [ctree](https://github.com/gleich/ctree) - A Christmas tree right from your terminal.